wiseman-timelord/Llama2Sytax-GGML/README.md

 llama_model_load_internal: mem required  = 4525.64 MB (+ 1026.00 MB per state)

 ```
-The results are saved to the "./data/output.log", here is a example snippet with results 1-3 of 26...
+The results are saved to the "./data/output.log", here's a snippet with 1-3 of 26...
 ```TEST CONTENT:
 "Hello Mr. Llama, nice to see you, care to shoot the breeze?!!"